Courses Offered by Theatre and Dance

 Credit hoursLecture contact hoursLab contact hoursTypically offered

-• DAN 420 Dance Composition II: Small Group Forms
+• DAN 420 Dance Composition II: Choreographic Tools

 Credit hoursLecture contact hoursLab contact hoursTypically offered